cilium/scaffolding/egw-scale-utils/README.md

 The cluster needs to be created with four types of nodes:

-1. At least one Node for the EGW clients to be deployed onto, labeled with `role.scaffolding/component: egw-client-node`.
+1. At least one Node for the EGW clients to be deployed onto, labeled with `role.scaffolding/egw-client: true`.
-2. At least one node to act as the EGW Node, labeled with `role.scaffolding/component: egw-node`
+2. At least one node to act as the EGW Node, labeled with `role.scaffolding/egw-node: true`.
 3. A node to deploy the external target onto, labeled with `cilium.io/no-schedule "true"`.
 This label will prevent Cilium from being scheduled onto the node, tricking Cilium Agents running on other nodes into believing the node is external to the cluster.
-4. A node to deploy monitoring infrastructure onto, to isolate monitoring-related traffic and resource usage from the test.
+4. A node to deploy monitoring infrastructure onto, to isolate monitoring-related traffic and resource usage from the test, labeled with `role.scaffolding/monitoring: true`.

 ### Test Set Up